polterguy/hyperbuild/README.md

 # Hyperbuild, Phosphorus Five's build system

-This is the build system for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), which allows you to reproduce your Phosphorus Five installation, any ways you see fit, and create a binary release of the system.
+Hyperbuild is the build system for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), which allows you to reproduce your Phosphorus Five installation, any ways you see fit, and create a binary release of the system.
-This is done by taking the existing system's state, whatever that is, minus any data, users, passwords, settings, etc - And create a binary release of the system, allowing you to cryptographically sign modules, choose which modules are to be in the main distribution, etc.
+This is done by taking the existing system's state, whatever that is, minus any data, users, passwords, settings, etc - And create a binary release of the system, allowing you to cryptographically sign addon modules, choose which modules are to be in the main distribution, etc. Hyperbuild has a lot of settings and options, but for the most parts, 95% of these are irrelevant, unless you want to host your own Bazar.

 ![alt screenshot](media/screenshot-2.png)